PhaserEditor2D/PhaserEditor2D-v3-docs/asset-pack-editor.rst

 * Zoom in/out the images, by rolling the mouse wheel while pressing one of the keys ``Ctrl``, ``Alt`` or ``Shift``.

-The `Outline view`_ provides an hierarchical presentation of the editor content.
+The |OutlineView|_ provides an hierarchical presentation of the editor content.

 .. image:: images/asset-pack-editor/asset-pack-editor-layout.png
   :alt: Asset Pack Editor layout.